js-headquaters/custom-flash-cards/README.md

 3. The CSV file should have the following format:

 ```
-English phrase,Spanish phrase
+English phrase,Portuguese (Brazil) phrase
 Hello,Hola
 Good morning,Buenos días
 ```

 4. Use the "Study" page to review your flash cards.
-The application will show you English phrases and ask you to recall their Spanish translations.
+The application will show you English phrases and ask you to recall their Portuguese (Brazil) translations.

 5. For each card, you can:
-   - Click "Show Answer" to see the Spanish translation
+   - Click "Show Answer" to see the Portuguese (Brazil) translation
    - Click "I Know" if you remembered correctly
    - Click "I Don't Know" if you need more practice